Summer Show Schedule

 Entries should be no larger than A4 (210 x297mm or 8.27 x 11.69 inches) including the mount.
 In square format, no larger than 8.27 inches.
 Please do observe these sizes.
 Those exceeding this size will have to be removed due to space limitations.

-329 A view from above
+329 A Bridge

 JUNIOR CLASSES